Welcome to the

 How to design a better garden layout in one easy step – draw a shape.

-What happens if you add just one shape – a circle or an oval (or TBH this could be a square or a rectangle) and you started to build off of it?
+What happens if you add just one shape – a circle or an oval (or TBH, this could be a square or a rectangle) and you start to build off of it?

 how to design a garden layout - Give your grass and other main elements a shape.

-Wall to wall carpeting becomes a throw rug – and it is much better.
-This allows for usable lawn space, but uses far less water and maintenance resources and gives you lots of options for maximizing your home garden design other plants that can serve a
+The best way to design a garden is to start in the middle.
+Wall-to-wall carpeting becomes a throw rug – and it is much better.
+This allows for usable lawn space but uses far less water and maintenance resources and gives you lots of options for maximizing your home garden design with other plants that can serve a variety of purposes.

 Step #5 Add Details to the Design

-Color, materials, art and finishes — These choices can make one garden wildly different from another.
-Think of the materials selection as it’s own palette.
-It should be part of the overall story and it should have its own set of rules.
+Color, materials, art, and finishes — These choices can make one garden wildly different from another.
+Think of the selection of the material as its own palette.
+It should be part of the overall story, and it should have its own set of rules.

 Also – when it comes to how to design your garden – and specifically how to add details to the design – this post. –From Nice to Wow: Garden design Ideas to make Any Landscape Better is also great.